 Bacalhau à Lagareiro is also known as Bacalhau no Forno – Roasted Saltcod, and Bacalhau Assado com Batatas a Murro – Roasted Saltcod with Punched Potatoes.
-It consists of roasted salt cod which abundantly coated in olive oil, and usually paired with potatoes, onions, and garlic.
+It consists of roasted salt cod which abundantly coated in olive oil, and it is usually paired with potatoes, onions, and garlic.

 It is one of the most famous ways of preparing the celebrated bacalhau.
 Perhaps because it represents the authentic Portuguese cuisine, delicious and uncomplicated.
 Or maybe because it combines some of the most basic ingredients to every Portuguese household.
 Either way, Bacalhau à Lagareiro is available in restaurants from North to South from the most traditional to the modern.
 Despite being simple it is very indulgent and essential to many Portuguese celebrations.